yyc12345/libcmo21/README.md

 These features are in plan, but not urge to merge.

 * The `CK_ID` remap system of Reader & Writer.
+* Any Save functions.
+* The save steps of Virtools file.
 * Other CK classes implementations.
 * Non-Virtools 2.1 implementations.